If you didn’t get your flu shot this year, get it now!

 8. Fermented Foods

-These foods undergo a process where microorganisms such as bacteria and yeast break down the sugars and starches in the food, which is a healthy process.
-It is called fermentation.
+These foods undergo a healthy process called fermentation, in which microorganisms such as bacteria and yeast break down the sugars and starches in the food.

 Yogurt, sauerkraut, and kimchi are some of the fermented foods, which help provide a healthier gut.
 This is important for immune function and helps improve digestion.